CHAPTER Rev 900 INTEREST AND DIVIDENDS TAX

 (d) The commissioner or authorized representative shall terminate an extension if the payment received with the extension was returned by the financial institution.

-Rev 906.05 Form ROC DP-10, Interest and Dividend Tax Return IRS Adjustment Only.
+Rev 906.05 Form DP-87 ID, Interest and Dividend Tax Report of Change for IRS Adjustment Only.

-(a) Any individual or joint filer, partnership, limited liability company or fiduciary liable for the interest and dividend tax shall report on Form ROC DP-10 all federal audit changes within 6 months after such changes have been finally determined by the Internal Revenue Service.
+(a) Any individual or joint filer, partnership, limited liability company or fiduciary liable for the interest and dividend tax shall report on Form DP-87 ID all federal audit changes within 6 months after such changes have been finally determined by the Internal Revenue Service.

 (b) Federal audit changes shall have finally been determined when: